SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 ### [Earlier versions](#tab/exercise-old-version)

-You will have to configure the alarm template such that the alarms are generated for both longer drops, but no alarm is generated for the higher fluctuations, or the shorter drops.
+You will have to configure the alarm template such that alarms are generated for both longer drops, but no alarm is generated for the higher fluctuations, or the shorter drops.

 The severity of the generated alarms does not matter for the exercise.
 Below is a picture of the situation you should achieve.
 Good luck!